Drake669/dev-docs-test/resources/docs/2-income/2-invoices.md

 ### Printing an invoice

-You can print an invoice by visiting this route, `<BASE_URL>/printinvoice/:enc_id`
+You can print an invoice by visiting this route, `/invoices/:invoice/print`

-- `BASE_URL`: This represents the base url of the built server
+- `invoice`: This represents the invoice to print
-- `enc_id`: Represents the encryption id of the invoice.
-Can be found in the response object after <a href="#creating-an-invoice">creating an invoice</a>

 ### Downloading an invoice

-You can download an invoice by visiting this route, `<BASE_URL>/downloadPDF/:enc_id`
+You can download an invoice by visiting this route, `/invoices/:invoice/download`

-- `BASE_URL`: This represents the base url of the built server
+- `download`: This represents the invoice to download
-- `enc_id`: Represents the encryption id of the invoice.
-Can be found in the response object after <a href="#creating-an-invoice">creating an invoice</a>